 Is UserFeel a Scam? $10 For Testing Sites?

-In this review, I would like to talk about another opportunity to make money online.
-It’s called UserFeel, and it promises to pay you $10 for each website that you test.
-Is it a scam or legit?
+In this review, I would like to talk about a Usability testing website called UserFeel, which promises to pay you $10 per test.

 Let’s find out!